MMS Milk Paint gave this old table, new life!

 Then I used a script liner brush and hand painted in the letters with dark gray paint.

-I also thought it needed a little “something, something” so added the stencils on the top and bottom.
+I also thought it needed a little “something, something” so added the stencil flourishes on the top and bottom.

-I gave it a bit more sanding to bring out some detail and make it look old….like it is.
+I gave it a bit more sanding to bring out some detail and to make it look old….like it is. :)

 Isn’t that just awesome?